gregecmaregec/gregecmaregec.github.io/_projects/cb2.md

 <div style="height: 1px; width: min(800px, 100%); padding: 0 5px; box-sizing: border-box; background-color: lightgray;"></div>
 <br>

-#### What previous employers are saying about me
+#### What previous employers have to say

 <div class="caption">
-    Note: the entirety of this webpage, alongside the whole application website, is manually excluded from being webcrawled in the robots.txt file
+    Note: the entirety of this webpage, alongside the whole trainee application website, is manually excluded from being webcrawled in the robots.txt file
 </div>

 <br>